Federal lawsuit alleges Chicago police didn’t help prevent military veteran’s suicide in custody

 Chavez had no prior police record.
 According to the lawsuit, she served two tours overseas, first in Afghanistan and Kuwait, and then in South Korea, for a total of six years.
 While on duty, she received at least seven commendation medals and awards for good conduct and service.
 She also suffered at least two concussions and, upon returning home, began drinking heavily and became paranoid and withdrawn from her family.
 Chavez struggled to maintain a job and was ultimately fired from Northwestern Memorial Hospital, where she worked as an intake specialist.
 Records from the local veterans hospital, where she was receiving mental health treatment, showed a diagnosis of PTSD that was serious enough that she had a suicide safety plan.

-“She entered the military in perfect health as someone who really excelled and when she left, it’s quite clear she suffered significantly.
+“She entered the military in perfect health as someone who really excelled and when she left, it is quite clear she suffered significantly.
 The downward trajectory is quite clear,” Bedi said.

 Chavez was on the verge of homelessness, Bedi said, and could be heard on video telling police that she had no home.